HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_wcm_contentsource_api.md

   | --- | --- |
   | `Authorization` | `Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9....` |

-## Listing existing Content Sources
+## Listing existing content sources

-To see which Content Sources are configured, call the `/dx/api/search/v2/contentsources` endpoint with a `GET` request:
+To see which content sources are configured, call the `/dx/api/search/v2/contentsources` endpoint with a `GET` request:

 **Response:**